Detroit Metropolitan Airport: History

+Since the Great Recession of 2008, Southeast Michigan has gone through an economic and industrial resurgence leading to several new airlines and services including service by Icelandair, Sun Country Airlines, Turkish Airlines, and WestJet.
 In October 2021, Turkish Airlines announced the intent to serve Detroit.
-The airline made the decision to serve Detroit "based on market conditions."
-Although this was formally announced, no start date has been given for either Detroit or Denver, likely due to the delivery schedule of aircraft that are capable to serve the route.
+Service began on November 13, 2023.
+In February 2023, WestJet announced seasonal service to Calgary, later adding seasonal service to Vancouver.

 Facilities

+DTW has 2 passenger terminals and 4 concourses with a total of 147 gates.

 Edward H. McNamara Terminal

-DTW has 4 concourses with a total of 129 gates.
 The McNamara Terminal, also once known as the Northwest WorldGateway, opened February 24, 2002.
-Designed by SmithGroup and built by Hunt Construction Group, it replaced the aged Davey Terminal.
+Designed by SmithGroup and built by Hunt Construction Group, it replaced the aged Davey Terminal (which was located where the Evans Terminal stands now).
 During development, the terminal was known as the Midfield Terminal.
-The terminal is used exclusively by Delta (which merged with Northwest) and Delta partners Aeromexico and Air France.
-This terminal has three concourses, A, B, and C, which house 103 gates with shopping and dining in the center of A concourse (known as the Central Link), as well as throughout the concourses.
+The terminal is used exclusively by Delta (which merged with Northwest) and Delta partners Aeromexico, Air France, and WestJet.
+This terminal has three concourses, A, B, and C, which house 121 gates with shopping and dining in the center of A concourse (known as the Central Link), as well as throughout the concourses.
 It houses five Delta Sky Clubs located throughout Concourse A, and 1 located in Concourses B and C. At nearly 1 mi in length, Concourse A in McNamara Terminal is the second-longest airport concourse in the world (the longest is in Terminal 1 of Kansai International Airport in Japan).
 In addition to moving walkways spaced along the length of each concourse, Concourse A has a people mover, the ExpressTram.
 It transports passengers between each end of Concourse A in just over three minutes.
 Trams arrive almost simultaneously at the Terminal Station, in the midpoint of the concourse and depart in opposite directions to the North Station and the South Station, then return.
 The McNamara Terminal opened a new baggage sorting facility in October 2008, which has improved the screening of baggage through 14 new explosive detection system devices along a fully automated conveyor system.
 Northwest Airlines said that it reduced the amount of lost baggage, and it improved the timeliness of bags getting to their correct flight.

 An AAA Four Star Westin hotel is connected to the A concourse.
 Additionally, overnight guests at the hotel who are not flying can obtain a pass to enter the concourses to visit shops and restaurants.
 Called the Airport Access Authorization to Commercial Establishments Beyond the Screen Checkpoint (AAACE), registered guests must be cleared through the same security background check (Secure Flight) and TSA screening process as travelers to access the terminal area.
-Dallas/Fort Worth International Airport is the only other airport participating in this program.
+Dallas Fort Worth International Airport (DFW) is the only other airport participating in this program.